-What is Festooning: The Intriguing Behavior of Bees
+What is Festooning: The Intriguing Behavior of Festooning Bees

-What is Festooning: The Intriguing Behavior of Bees
+What is Festooning: The Intriguing Behavior of Festooning Bees

 What is festooning?
-Simply put, bees form living chains to facilitate the construction and maintenance of their combs within the hive.
+Simply put, bees form living chains to facilitate the construction and maintenance of their combs within the hive, a process during which bees build comb.
 Delve into the roles and reasoning behind this complex behavior as we explore the engineering behind the hives and their impact on colony health, both in domestic and wild contexts.

 Let's Explore Together!

-• Festooning is a unique behavior where bees form chains to build and repair wax comb inside the hive, serving various potential purposes aside from acting as a construction scaffold.
+• Festooning is a unique behavior where bees cling together to form chains to build and repair wax comb inside the hive, serving various potential purposes aside from acting as a construction scaffold.

 • The reasons behind festooning are still not completely understood, with theories ranging from temperature regulation for wax production to spatial measurement within the hive.